My baby has a fever or high temperature

 What should you do?

-• If a rash appears, do the glass test
+If your baby gets a rash, do the glass test to check it.

 A visual depiction of the glass test, a glass pressed on a rash